Trust the meat thermometer

 - When handling raw meat and poultry, wash your hands thoroughly and frequently, most importantly before going on to prepare salads and other ready to eat foods.

-- Once your meat is cooked thoroughly to 75 degrees Celsius, make sure to keep cooked meat separate from raw meat and to use separate chopping boards, cooking utensils and plates.
+- Once your meat is cooked thoroughly, make sure to keep cooked meat separate from raw meat and to use separate chopping boards, cooking utensils and plates.
 Harmful bacteria in raw meat, poultry and their juices can cross contaminate cooked food and lead to food poisoning, something your family won’t thank you for.

-- If there are leftovers from your barbeque, allow the food to cool before refrigerating, however make sure to refrigerate food within two hours of cooking and store for a maximum of three days.
+- If there are leftovers from your barbeque, allow the food to cool before refrigerating, however make sure to refrigerate food within two hours of cooking.
 Always remember that with leftovers - if in doubt, throw it out.